Your Free Experian Credit Score

 You’ll lose points for having records on your report that may look negative to companies, such as late payments and defaults.
 You’ll gain points for things that companies usually view positively, such as consistently making payments on time and being on the electoral roll.

-The higher your score, the greater your chances of getting the best credit deals.
-However, there’s no ‘magic’ number that will guarantee you approval.
-And because different companies may look for different things in their potential customers, you may be refused credit by one and accepted by another.
+There’s no ‘magic’ number that will guarantee you approval.
+And, because different companies may look for different things in their potential customers, you may be refused credit by one and accepted by another.

 However, your Experian Credit Score can be a useful guide.
 It gives you an idea of how companies may see you, so you can make more informed choices when it comes to credit.